 - Add take-home pay, unearned income (like public assistance payments), and liquid resources (like bank accounts and cash on hand).

 - Subtract unreimbursed disaster-related expenses.

 The maximum DGI is set each year based on household size.
 If your DGI is less than or equal to the maximum, you may qualify for D-SNAP.

-Visit FNS's Food Assistance for Disaster Relief page to learn more.
+Visit FNS's Disaster Assistance page to learn more.